 We can only hope that our ideal target audiences will decide to diligently visit our blogs daily.
 As content marketers, it’s the stuff our dreams are made of!
 But as we all know, that’s not likely to happen.
 Our audiences only have so much attention to give, and we can’t expect them to remember to check in on our blogs every day.
 Luckily, if your audience is online at all, they do visit some websites regularly -- and that is all the window of opportunity you need to get your content seen!

 If you’re not already using social media consistently, you should be sharing and sponsoring all of your content to Facebook, LinkedIn, Twitter, and GooglePlus in order to capture your audience’s attention on those mediums.
-We also wrote this in-depth post on how to use LinkedIn campaigns to generate more B2B leads from your content offers.

 But social media isn’t the end-all-be-all either.